simonsouter/augmented-cognition/insights.md

 # 🧠 Foundational Insights of the Augmented Cognition Project
-**Artifact Type:** Foundational Canvas
-**Project:** Augmented Cognition — Human–LLM Conceptual Modelling
-**Status:** Stable Reference
 **Function:** Consolidates the key conceptual foundations established through this project for reuse and integration.

 ---

 ## 🧭 Overview
-This canvas summarises the **core conceptual insights** that emerged from the *Augmented Cognition* project — the principles, mechanisms, and models that define how human–LLM interaction can function as a disciplined process of conceptual amplification.
+This document summarises the **core conceptual insights** that emerged from the *Augmented Cognition* project — the principles, mechanisms, and models that define how human–LLM interaction can function as a disciplined process of conceptual amplification.

 It captures the stable architecture of understanding built across all inquiry threads, organised into five foundational domains:
 1. **Epistemic & Philosophical Foundations**